seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 I fear there will a worse come in his place.

 **Fourth Citizen**
-Mark’d ye his words?
+Mark'd ye his words?
 He would not take the crown;
-Therefore ’tis certain he was not ambitious.
+Therefore 'tis certain he was not ambitious.

 **First Citizen**
 If it be found so, some will dear abide it.